• Skip to main content

 • When making the filling, aim to reach a creamy and pasty consistency, which will prevent getting soggy taquitos and keep them closed up.

-• If using corn tortillas, then you might want to slightly warm them up wrapped in a humid towel in the microwave.
+• If using corn tortillas, then you might want to slightly warm them up by wrapping them in a humid towel in the microwave.
 This can soften them before rolling, which might prevent cracking.

 Overhead view on 4 vegan taquitos made with black beans and covered with a vegan cheese sauce and salsa.